THE PALATINE

 Grave of Michael Julius Brethour

-During my family research, I learned that Ann Brethour, whose father arrived in Upper Canada in the early 1800s, was part of a group of immigrants originally from the Palatine who, after leaving, lived in Ireland before settling in Canada.
-Ann married James Hamilton Humphrey , grandson of my Loyalist ancestor, James Humphrey, UE.
+During my family research, I learned that.
+Ann Brethour , whose father arrived in Upper Canada in the early 1800s, was part of a group of immigrants originally from the Palatine who, after leaving, lived in Ireland before settling in Canada.
+Ann married James Hamilton Umphrey , grandson of my Loyalist ancestor, James Humphrey, UE.

-In May 2017, on a visit to Dublin, Ireland, I went to the fomer Palatine Square in Collins Barracks, where this group was kept at first before being moved out to rural Ireland as farm tenants.
-Ann's father, Michael Julius Brethour, was born in Ballingrane, County Limerick, Ireland, and traveled with family to Canada, settling in Brock Township.
-When he died on 7 November 1862 at age 87, he was buried in St. John Cemetery, Brock.
+In May 2017, on a visit to Dublin, Ireland, I went to the former Palatine Square in Collins Barracks, where this group was kept before being moved out to rural Ireland as farm tenants.
+Ann's father, Michael Julius Brethour, was also born in Ballingarrane, County Limerick, Ireland, and traveled with family to Canada, settling in Brock Township.
+When he died on 7 November 1862 at age 87, he was buried in St. John Cemetery , Brock.

 Former Palatine Square, Dublin, Ireland